Cabbage Logo

 • SMidifile – midi filename, must be an absolute path

-• iTrackNum – the track number you wish to read.
-(Use the cabbageMidiFileInfo opcode to determine the number of tracks if you are sure)
+• iTrackNum – the track index you wish to read.
+(Use the cabbageMidiFileInfo opcode to determine the number of tracks if you are sure).
+The first track is track 0.

 • iSkipTime(optional) – sets the initial skip time in second, defaults to 0.